dd86k/ff/README.md

 ## File Globbing on Windows

 If you wish to include file globbing, throw in `setargv.obj` alongside the build script.
 This object file is included with your Visual Studio install.
 Don't forget to use the proper target architecture.

+# License

+This project is licensed under the CC0 1.0 Universal Public Domain Dedication license.